RavenSystem/MyWindowsNotes/README.md

 - Close the Registry Editor.
 - Restart the computer.

-- To check if Virtualization-based security is disaboeds, open a Terminal and run:
+- To check if Virtualization-based security is disabled, open a Terminal and run:
 ```shell
 msinfo32
 ```